svenvc/blog/2025-09-10-common-zinc-settings.md

 Be aware though that this might return a different value depending on where you evaluate this expression.
 The values of options could have been overwritten dynamically by code up the call chain.

 Let’s first have a look at how you can change the global default.
 This is done by accessing the global default.
-This is a writeable clone of the readonly set of predefined options.
+This is a writeable clone of the static readonly set of predefined options with their default values.

 ```smalltalk
 ZnOptions globalDefault at: #socketStreamTimeout put: 10